tmssoftware/TMS-FlexCel.NET-demos/README.md

 **:book: Note** We update this repository automatically every time we release a new FlexCel version.
 So if you have notifications integrated with github, you can subscribe to this feed to be notified of new releases.

-## New in v 7.21 - February 2024
+## New in v 7.22 - August 2024

-- **Support for exporting Persian to PDF.** FlexCel supported arabic but not persian when exporting to PDF.
-Now both are supported.
+- **Vastly improved memory usage in TFlexCelPreviewer when previewing thousands of sheets at the same time.** The component [FlexCelPreview](https://doc.tmssoftware.com/flexcel/net/api/FlexCel.Winforms/FlexCelPreview/FlexCelPreview.html) used to have a cache per sheet, which could grow to the gigabytes when previewing all sheets at the same time.
+Now the cache is global, reducing the memory used considerably.
+For a test file of 3000 sheets, memory went down from 3Gb to 215Mb.

-- **Bug Fix.** Reviewed bidi algorithm because some arabic numbers could be written in the wrong order when exporting to PDF
+- **FlexCel will now choose the best font to export to PDF if a font is repeated multiple times in the Fonts folder.** When a Font is present twice in the Fonts folder, FlexCel now will choose the best one instead of the last that it read.
+By best one we mean that if one font is licensed to embed and the other isn't, we prefer the one licensed.
+If both fonts have the same license, we prefer the one with higher version number.
+See [https://support.tmssoftware.com/t/tflexcelpdfexport-error-trying-to-embed-font-calibri-in-the-document/23079/12](https://support.tmssoftware.com/t/tflexcelpdfexport-error-trying-to-embed-font-calibri-in-the-document/23079/12)

-- **Bug Fix.** Data labels in scatter chart were incorrect when the axis was reversed.
+- **Bug Fix.** FlexCel is now more strict in detecting fonts whose license doesn't allow embedding when exporting to PDF.
+You can set FlexCel to ignore licensing restrictions by setting the [UnlicensedFontAction](https://doc.tmssoftware.com/flexcel/net/api/FlexCel.Render/FlexCelPdfExport/UnlicensedFontAction.html#syntax) property in the FlexCelPdfExport object.

-- **Bug Fix.** When rendering charts that had labels linked to "Value from Cells" FlexCel could fail to render the labels if they weren't manually specified.
+- **Bug Fix.** Labels in a Legend when the label range had multiple rows and columns didn't show the same as Excel.
+See [https://support.tmssoftware.com/t/pie-chart-legend/23077](https://support.tmssoftware.com/t/pie-chart-legend/23077)

-- **Bug Fix.** There was an error when rendering PDF Khmer text in some corner cases.
+- **Bug Fix.** The =COLUMN function could return wrong values when used in an array formula.

-- **Bug Fix.** Header images wouldn't be copied when calling the InsertAndCopySheets overload that takes an array of integers for the sheets to copy.
+- **Bug Fix.** When a sheet had a print area with an invalid sheet, like #REF!A1:A2, FlexCel would assume the print area was A1:A2 anyway in the current sheet.
+Now the print area is correctly ignored.

-- **Bug Fix.** SetCellFromHtml could raise an exception with some surrogated unicode characters.
+- **Bug Fix.** FlexCel could fail to save a file with multiple views of the same file when you added a new sheet to it.

-- **Bug Fix.** Charts with hidden series could raise an exception when drawing trendlines.
+- **Bug Fix.** Improved compatibility with invalid third party files.